 RED OR YELLOW PEPPERS - Also a good source of beta carotene and also a great source of Vitamin C needed for creating collagen to keep the skin firm and strong.

-DARK CHOCOLATE - Cocoa contains antioxidants that may protect your skin agains sunburn, improve wrinkles, skin thickness, hydration, blood flow and skin texture.
-Choose good quality, organic chocolate that is at least 70% cocoa and limit the amount you eat, or the sugar content will outweigh the benefits!
+DARK CHOCOLATE - Cocoa contains antioxidants that may protect your skin against sunburn, and improve wrinkles, skin thickness, hydration, blood flow and skin texture.
+Choose good quality, organic chocolate that is at least 70% cocoa and limit the amount you eat or the sugar content will outweigh the benefits!

 GREEN TEA - Contains powerful compounds called catechins and work to reduce redness and improve the health of your skin, improving the moisture, roughness, thickness and elasticity.

-RED GRAPES - Contain resveratrol which has a wide range of health benefits including reducing the effects of aging.
-Can help slow the production of harmful free radicals that damage skin cells and cause signs of ageing.
+RED GRAPES - Contain resveratrol which has a wide range of health benefits, including reducing the effects of ageing.
+It can help slow the production of harmful free radicals that damage skin cells and cause signs of ageing.

 PROTECT YOUR SKIN FROM THE OUTSIDE!

-Although eating a healthy diet can help to protect your skin from the inside, make sure you are also protecting the outside.
-Always wear a sun block or high protection sun cream and limit your time in the sun.
+Although eating a healthy diet can help protect your skin from the inside, ensure you are also protecting the outside.
+Always wear sunblock or high-protection sun cream and limit your time in the sun.

-Be kind to your skin, taking care of it is more important that covering it up, and don't underestimate the benefits of drinking enough water and getting a good nights sleep!
+Be kind to your skin.
+Taking care of it is more important than covering it up, and don't underestimate the benefits of drinking enough water and getting a good night's sleep!